 That if Black Adam killed all those people then he could never go back to Kahndaq.
 He could never protect his people.
 Atom Smasher begs Black Adam to tell him that it wasn’t Black Adam who killed those people.
 Black Adam responds that they wanted a war and that he is going to bring it to them.
 Black Adam powers up and streaks off into the air.

 We shift to Metropolis.
 We see Jade saying that the world has turned against the Everyman experiments.
-That there are only a handful of them left.
+That there is only a handful of them left.
 Nuklon says that they are more than experiments.
 That Infinity Inc. can still be the future.
 That they can run in and save the day and price to the world that they can do it better than those stupid old men in the JSA.

-We then cut to a pissed off Black Adam streaking through the air.
+We then cut to a pissed-off Black Adam streaking through the air.
 End of issue.

-We get a two page back up story on the origin of the Justice Society of America.
+We get a two-page backup story on the origin of the Justice Society of America.
 End of issue.

 The Good: All right!
 Now that is what I expect when getting the new issue of 52.
 The boys at DC cranked up the intensity on 52 #49 and delivered a great read.
-52 #49 was a well paced issue that was packed full of interesting twists and turns and plenty of action.
+52 #49 was a well-paced issue that was packed full of interesting twists and turns and plenty of action.

 The writers cranked out some nice dialogue.
 They managed to blend some humor in with a rather serious storyline involving the plans to assassinate the Black Marvel family.
 Magnus had all the funny lines.
-The best was the part where Magnus comments that he is bi-polar and is wielding a particle wave gun and that who knows what he will do.
+The best was the part where Magnus comments that he is bipolar and is wielding a particle wave gun and that who knows what he will do.

 52 #49 delivers the ending to yet another major plotline.
 The writers give us the conclusion of Chang Tzu’s Science Squad on Oolong Island.
 Everything is explained to the reader.
-And don’t we get a couple of bombs dropped on us about Chang Tzu.
+And don’t we get a couple of bombs dropped on us about Chang Tzu?
 I love the fact that it is revealed that Chang Tzu is a member of the Great Ten and is working for the Chinese communist government.

 That Intergang was a means to get money in order to carry out Beijing’s plans to kill the Black Marvel Family.
-Intergang agreed to fund the construction of doomsday weapons in order to help bring about their goal of world domination.
+Intergang agreed to fund the construction of doomsday weapons in order to help bring about its goal of world domination.

 However, the fact is that it was really the Chinese government that Chang Tzu was building the doomsday weapons for in order to kill the Black Marvel Family.
-The Chinese government great increasingly wary of the Black Marvel Family ever since the beginning.
+The Chinese government is increasingly wary of the Black Marvel Family ever since the beginning.
 That Isis and Osiris had an unpredictable effect on Black Adam.
 That they changed Black Adam’s outlook on the world.

 That Black Adam abandoned the coalition that he and the Chinese were trying to build.
 That Black Adam’s views on how to handle global situations no longer were in line with the views of Communist China.
-That the Black Marvel Family were a potentially huge threat to the Communist Chinese government.
+That the Black Marvel Family was a potentially huge threat to the Communist Chinese government.
 So they had to be killed.

 The best part about the revelation behind Chang Tzu being a member of the Great Ten and the Chinese government’s plan to kill the Black Marvel Family is how Alan Scott got all this information.
 It was given to him by one of the Great Ten’s own members: Thunder Mind.

 We saw earlier in 52 how Thunder Mind clearly does not see eye to eye with the Chinese government or with the pro-Communist Party members of the Great Ten.
 That makes sense since I believe Thunder Mind is from Tibet.
-We all know that Tibet has chaffed under the oppressive control of the Chinese government.
-Plus, Thunder Mind is a spiritual man and then is no room for spiritualism or religion in Communist China.
+We all know that Tibet has chafed under the oppressive control of the Chinese government.
+Plus, Thunder Mind is a spiritual man, and then is no room for spiritualism or religion in Communist China.